Tai Wynyard

 INTERNATIONAL EXPERIENCE

-Wynyard returned to play for Super City again in 2015 and averaged 6.2 points, 3.3 rebounds, and 0.2 assists across 10 games.
+He returned to the Super City Rangers for the 2015 New Zealand NBL season and improved his production to 6.2 points, 3.3 rebounds, and 0.2 assists across 10 games.

 Wynyard returned to play in New Zealand after playing college basketball for four years.
 He signed with the Southland Sharks in 2019 and averaged 4.1 points, 3.2 rebounds, and 0.5 assists across 19 games.

-In 2020 Tai Wynyard played for the Taranaki Airs during the COVID shortened season and averaged 7.6 points, 4.1 rebounds, and 0.7 assists over 15 games.
+He joined the Taranaki Airs for the 2020 New Zealand NBL season during the COVID-shortened competition and averaged 7.6 points, 4.1 rebounds, and 0.7 assists over 15 games.

 Related